Anthenny/TechnightApp/README.md

 If you have errors make sure to use `docker ps`.
 If you see that a container is down or trying to restart use `docker logs -f <container name or ID>`

+# Database management

+If you want to look around inside of the database this is also possible.
+U should know that this project uses MongoDB combined with Express and Mongoose.
+To make sure that you can access the database I've made sure that u can use the graphical user interface or the command line interface.

-## Database
+## GUI

-In this project use MongoDB combined with express and mongoose.

 This project uses Mongo-Express, this allows us to have a web-based MongoDB admin interface.
-To see this go to http://localhost:5000/ .
+To see this go to http://localhost:8081/ .

+## CLI

 We can also use the CLI.
 To do this run `docker exec -it mongo mongo -u "admin" -p "admin12345"`.
 This should give u a welcome message.
 From here on out we can use mongo commands such as `show dbs` and `use <db_name_here>`

+# Folders

 ## Backend folders